olehmberg/snow/README.md

 `./run_clustered_union directory_containing_all_web_sites`

 During the creation of the union tables, a directory `clustered_union_correspondences` is created, which contains schema correspondences among the generated context columns.
 These correspondences must be copied into the `evaluation` sub-directory of the dataset using the file name `context_correspondences.tsv`.

+## References

+[1] Oliver Lehmberg and Christian Bizer.
+2019.
+Synthesizing N-ary Relations from Web Tables.
+In 9th International Conference on Web Intelligence, Mining and Semantics (WIMS2019), June 26-28, 2019, Seoul, Republic of Korea.
+ACM, New York, NY, USA.

+[2] Oliver Lehmberg and Christian Bizer.
+2019.
+Profiling the Semantics of N-aryWeb Table Data.
+In The InternationalWorkshop on Semantic Big Data (SBD’19), July 5, 2019, Amsterdam, Netherlands.
+ACM, New York, NY, USA.